 Competition.
 Competition in the title insurance industry is based primarily on expertise, service and price.
 In addition, the financial strength of the insurer has become an increasingly important factor in decisions relating to the purchase of title insurance, particularly in multi-state transactions and in situations involving real estate-related investment vehicles such as real estate investment trusts and real estate mortgage investment conduits.
 The number and size of competing companies varies in the different geographic areas in which we conduct our business.
-In our principal markets, competitors include other major title underwriters such as First American Financial Corporation, Old Republic International Corporation and Stewart Information Services Corporations at the regional and local level.
+In our principal markets, competitors include other major title underwriters such as First American Financial Corporation, Old Republic International Corporation and Stewart Information Services Corporation, as well as numerous smaller title insurance companies, underwritten title companies and independent agency operations at the regional and local level.
 Independent agency operations accounted for 56.6% of our total title insurance premiums in 2013.
 Several of the smaller competitors have closed their operations in the past few years as a result of the significant decrease in activity in the residential real estate market.
 The addition or removal of regulatory barriers might result in changes to competition in the title insurance business.
 New competitors may include diversified financial services companies that have greater financial resources than we do and possess other competitive advantages.
 Competition among the major title insurance companies, expansion by smaller regional companies and any new entrants with alternative products could affect our business operations and financial condition.